What statistics are available regarding the work of the Lawyer Assistance Program?

 You may only practice under the MJP Program once your MJP application has been approved.
 You may practice under the MJP Program while awaiting a moral character determination.
 However, if you receive an adverse moral character determination, you will be terminated from the MJP Program.

-For the February 2026 CBX, all applicants will receive hard copy examination materials for the written and MBE sessions.
+Applicants will receive hard copy examination materials for the written and MBE sessions through the February 2028 exam.
 When registering for the exam, applicants will choose to either use their personal laptop to type their answers or handwrite their answers.
 The multiple-choice session is comprised of 200 questions where applicants must record their answers by darkening circles using a Number 2 pencil on an answer sheet.

 Applicants have approximately one hour for a lunch break.
-You are allowed to bring a lunch but may not eat lunch in the exam room.
+You are allowed to bring lunch but may not eat it in the exam room.
 Please review the sample schedules online, as lunch schedules vary.
-Each day may have one of three lunch options:
+Each day may have one of three lunch designations:

 What can I do as a certified law student through the PTLS Program?